kyscott18/ilrta/README.md

 **ilrta** is a collection of smart contracts focused on signature-based token transfers.
 This currently consists of:

-- `SuperSignature.sol`: A next-generation signature authentication scheme based around sign + verify once, use everywhere architecture.
+- `SuperSignature.sol`: A next-generation batch signature authentication scheme based around sign + verify once, use everywhere architecture.
 - `Permit3.sol`: Next version of permit2 with SuperSignature, EIP 6492, and multiple token standard support.
 - `ILRTA.sol`: Token standard for token standards.
 Easily tokenize any data and inherit a composable signature transfer scheme.